Class

 Serialize the AssembledTransaction to a base64-encoded XDR string.

 Construct a new AssembledTransaction.
-This is the only way to create a new AssembledTransaction; the main constructor is private.
+This is the main way to create a new AssembledTransaction; the constructor is private.

 This is an asynchronous constructor for two reasons: